Greek Cuisine: 34 Traditional Greek Foods To Try

 23. Melitzanosalata - Greek Eggplant Dip

-One of the best Greek dishes ever for eggplant lovers like me!
+This is one of the best Greek dishes ever for eggplant lovers like me!
 Seriously, it’s one of my favorite things to eat in Greece!

 Made of roasted eggplant, garlic, olive oil, and lemon juice, it tastes similar to baba ganoush, but the two eggplant dips are not the same.
-The biggest difference between the two?
+The main difference between the two?
 Baba ganoush gets an added tang from tahini.

 24. Bakaliaros Skordalia - Fried Cod with Garlic Potato Puree

-The seafood centerpiece of one of the top Greek dishes, the cod can be kept whole, cut into pieces, or mashed and made into patties or balls.
+The seafood centerpiece of one of the top Greek dishes, the cod, can be kept whole, cut into pieces, or mashed and made into patties or balls.

 The traditional Greek dish, Bakaliaros Skordalia